-Return to play after a concussion should not begin until the athlete is completely symptom-free.
+Return to play after a concussion should not begin until the athlete is completely symptom-free and back at school full-time.
 It should be individualized, gradual and progressive, and should consider factors that may affect individual risk and outcome.
 If exertional tests (biking, jogging) do not provoke symptoms, the athlete can then participate in sport-specific skills that allow return to practice, but should remain out of any activities that put him or her at risk for recurrent head injury.
 Returning to sports before a brain injury has completely healed can put an athlete at risk of Second Impact Syndrome (SIS).
 The incremental return to activity should be gradual and medically supervised, in order to include a step-wise increase in physical demands, sport-specific activities and physical contact.
 The athlete should be monitored periodically throughout and after these sessions to determine if any symptoms develop or increase in intensity.
-Before returning to full contact participation, the athlete should be reassessed using a neuropsychological test (at Byron Center we use ImPACT).
+Before returning to full contact participation, the athlete is usually reassessed using a neuropsychological test - at Byron Center we use Sway Medical to aid in our decision-making.
 If all scores have returned to baseline or better, return to full participation can be considered after further clinical evaluation.

 Byron Center Return-to-Play Protocol

 1. No activity, complete rest – once symptoms diminish, progress to step 2.